Quest 2 - The Future of Rain Forests (WIS 2323)

 Course Objectives

 Tropical Rain Forests cover approximately 15% of the Earth’s land surface but contain over 50% of the world’s biodiversity.
-They are also the home to millions of people, the source of products central to our lives, shape global climate, and are being cleared at unprecedented rates.
-Students in this class will investigate the same fundamental questions asked by scientists that study rain forests: Why are we fascinated by rain forests?
+They also are home to millions of people, the source of products central to our lives, shape global climate, and are being cleared at unprecedented rates.
+We will try to answer the same questions asked by scientists studying rain forests: Why do they fascinate us?
 How have stereotypes about them permeated everything from pop culture to international relations?
 What gave rise to their remarkable biodiversity?
 What are the drivers and consequences of deforestation?
 Is rain forest conservation compatible with socioeconomic development?
+By the end of the course students will be able to: